 Gilmore's groin is quite a complex condition, hence why it was not fully understood until relatively recently and why many cases are misdiagnosed as a groin strain or a hernia.
 The injury occurs at the junction of the leg and the torso.
-It involves the area (called an aponeurosis) where the abdominal muscles (Internal obliques, External obliques and Transversus abdominus) converge to form the inguinal ligament.
+It involves the area (called an aponeurosis) where the abdominal muscles (Internal obliques, External obliques, and Transversus abdominis) converge to form the inguinal ligament.
 The external oblique muscle has an archway through which several nerves and vessels pass.
-In Gilmores groin, a groin muscle tear causes this archway to open up much wider.
-Further tears in the obliques cause them to lift up and away from the inguinal ligament, leaving the transversus abdominus muscle unsupported.
+In Gilmore's groin, a groin muscle tear causes this archway to open up much wider.
+Further tears in the obliques cause them to lift up and away from the inguinal ligament, leaving the transverse abdominis muscle unsupported.

 Treatment of Gilmore's groin

 Although it is often possible to continue training with a Gilmore's groin the condition is likely to get gradually worse.
 Conservative treatment involves strengthening the muscles of the pelvic region with a focus on core strengthening.
 See a sports injury professional and/or surgeon who can make an accurate diagnosis.

 What can a doctor or surgeon do?

 For athletes that have not responded to a thorough rehabilitation program, surgery is indicated, which is usually successful.
 Following surgery, a 4 to 6 week rehabilitation period is usually required before returning to play.
 The rehabilitation program will be aimed at gradually improving the strength and flexibility of the pelvic muscles and will avoid sudden twisting and turning movements which may aggravate the injury.